Styling Notes: Nations Outfitters

 I am wearing the Candy dress by Nations Outfitters styled with Maison Martin Margiela sandals, stacked wooden, woven, & bone bracelets, vintage red Prada bucket bag, and Bottega Veneta sunglasses.

 Styling Notes: When wearing a fitted sheath dress accentuate your natural waist (aka the smallest area of your waist, usually beneath your ribcage) to give yourself a nice shape.
-With such a bold pattern, opt for natural accessories like wood, bone, or anything neutral to balance out our look, and to give you a nice ‘effortless’ vibe
+With such a bold pattern, opt for natural accessories like wood, bone, or anything neutral to balance out our look, and some Brisbane gemstone rings to give you a nice ‘effortless’ vibe.

 Chelsey wore her new Nations Outfitters tie dye dress at dinner at Little Savannah last week so I snapped a few photos with my iPhone (hence the subpar quality).
 She styled the dress with Dolce Vita wedges, a J.Crew white sweater, H&M brown leather skinny belt, and gold monogrammed necklace from Barton Clay Jewelers.

 Styling Notes: When wearing a cardigan over an A-line dress, try belting your natural waist with a skinny belt to give you shape beneath your more ‘flowy’ cardigan.
-With such a bold print, keep your accessories to a minimum by wearing a simple charm necklace/earring OR if you love a funkier look, sport 1 statement ring or necklace.
+With such a bold print, keep your accessories to a minimum by wearing a simple charm necklace/earring OR if you love a funkier look, sport 1 statement custom 3 stone engagement ring or necklace.

 A little about Nations Outfitters….